-Chiropractor, Dr. Alexander Jimenez summarizes some fascinating injury stories in the combat game…
+Chiropractor Dr. Alexander Jimenez summarizes some fascinating injury stories in the combat game…

-The initial fighter was a seeing K1 fighter out of Holland who spends six weeks a year in Thailand.
-He had been a fit and healthy 25-year-old man with a history of prior knee and back injuries; nonetheless, his complaint at this stage was pain on the inside of the right elbow that made grappling through fighting and also lifting weights at the gym hard.
+The initial fighter was a seeing K1 fighter out of Holland who spent six weeks a year in Thailand.
+He had been a fit and healthy 25-year-old man with a history of prior knee and back injuries; nonetheless, his complaint at this stage was pain on the inside of the right elbow that made grappling through fighting and lifting weights at the gym hard.

 I made the following suggestions:

 1. Regularly extend by putting the hand flat on a table with the wrist turned to supination, the wrist flexors.
 He was to hold this for 30-second efforts.